 |Property Type||Guideline Total Cost|

 |Mid Terrace property||£6,500.00|

 |3 Bed Semi Detached||£11,500.00|

 |4 Bed Detached||£17,500.00|

-* Figures shown are guideline prices only, provided by A&M Energy Solutions.
-Actual cost is subject to site survey.
-Other property types will vary.
+Figures shown are guideline prices only, provided by A&M Energy Solutions.
+Actual costs will vary, subject to property size, type and individual site conditions.
 There is currently no government funding for solid-wall insulation.